albandewilde/letter_counter/README.md

 - Level 28: 800 000 000 written (messages / characters)
 - Level 29: 900 000 000 written (messages / characters)
 - Level max: over 1 000 000 000 written (messages / characters)

+The rank is the addition of the message number and the messages written.